 I step back out of the room and turn to a slack-jawed member of the crew who’s staring into the lobby.
 “Hey, can you close this door?”

-“Wha –”, he can’t even finish a thought.
+“Wha –” He can’t even finish a thought.
 I don’t blame him.
 The scene beyond us defies belief.

 I stand in front of him to break his line of sight.
 “Do you work here?”